G-Global Homotopy Theory and Algebraic K-Theory: Equivariant homotopy theory for monoids

-\begin{claim*} The map $\iota$ is natural in $X$ (with respect to the evident functoriality on the left hand side) and it defines an isomorphism onto $(G\times_HX)^K$. \begin{proof} The naturality part is obvious.
+\begin{proof} The naturality part is obvious.
 Moreover, it is clear from the choice of the $s_i$ as well as the above description of the equivalence relation that $\iota$ is injective, so that it only remains to prove that its image equals $(G\times_H X)^K$.

 Indeed, assume $[g,x]$ is a $K$-fixed $n$-simplex.
 Then in particular $k_1g\in gH$ for any $k=(k_1,k_2)\in K$ by the above description of the equivalence relation, hence $g^{-1}k_1g\in H$ which is equivalent to $g^{-1}kg\in H\times M_0$.
 Letting $k$ vary, we conclude that $g\in S$, and after changing the representative if necessary we may assume that $g=s_i$ for some $i\in I$.
 But then